mpi2/orthology-api/README.md

 ```
 #### GET By Mgi Accession Id

 Get All the one-to-one orthologs mapping by mgi accession id or mgi accession id list.
-The mgi accession id list should be entered with , separated in the endpoint
+The mgi accession id list should be entered with , separated in the endpoint.
+Note:Parameter size can not be bigger than 200.
 ##### Example Request
 ```sh
  '/api/ortholog/find_by_mgi_ids?mgiIds=MGI:1917115' -i -X GET